Thermality versus objectivity: can they peacefully coexist?: Objective States with Thermal System and Thermal Environment

 as required. \end{proof}

-Realistically, the scenario of system and environments having identical dimension and equal eigenenergies can occur if both are made out of the same \emph{material}, e.g. they are all photons, or all spins etc. with the same internal and external Hamiltonians up to a constant energy shift.
+Realistically, the scenario of system and environments having identical dimension and equal eigenenergies can occur if both are made out of the same \emph{material}, e.g., they are all photons, all spins, etc. with the same internal and external Hamiltonians up to a constant energy shift.

-This shows that randomly independently chosen individual Hamiltonians for the system and the environment, will, in general, \emph{not} support an exact thermal and objective system-environment state.
-Once a particular system Hamiltonian is chosen, say $\hat{H}_{\mathcal{S}}=\sum_{i}E_{i}\ket{i}\bra{i}$, an exact thermal-objective system-environment state (with identical dimensions on system and sub-environments) can only exist if the environment Hamiltonians have form $\hat{H}_{\mathcal{E}_k}=\sum_{i}\left(E_{i}+c_k\right)U_k\ket{i}\bra{i}U_k^{\dagger}$, with freedom in real value energy $c_k$ and unitary rotation $U_k$ that produces various sets of orthogonal eigenvectors, in order to give rise to the exact thermal-objective state:
+This shows that randomly independently chosen individual Hamiltonians for the system and the environment, will, in general, \emph{not} support an exact thermal and objective system--environment state.
+Once a particular system Hamiltonian is chosen, say $\hat{H}_{\mathcal{S}}=\sum_{i}E_{i}\ket{i}\bra{i}$, an exact thermal-objective system-environment state (with identical system and sub-environment dimensions) can only exist if the environment Hamiltonians have form $\hat{H}_{\mathcal{E}_k}=\sum_{i}\left(E_{i}+c_k\right)U_k\ket{i}\bra{i}U_k^{\dagger}$, with freedom in real value energy $c_k$ and unitary rotation $U_k$ that produces various sets of orthogonal eigenvectors, in order to give rise to the exact thermal-objective state:

 where $\ket{\phi_{i|k}}=U_k\ket{i}_{\mathcal{E}_k}$.